dirien/docs-3/docs/get-started/quickstart-tcp-ssh.md

 If using this manual approach to install inlets PRO, you should create a systemd unit file.

+The easiest option is to run the server with the `--generate=systemd` flag, which will generate a systemd unit file to stdout.
+You can then copy the output to `/etc/systemd/system/inlets-pro.service` and enable it with `systemctl enable inlets-pro`.

-### Configure the internal SSH server's listening port
+## Configure the private SSH server's listening port

 It's very likely (almost certain) that your exit server will already be listening for traffic on the standard ssh port `22`.
 Therefore you will need to configure your internal server to use an additional TCP port such as `2222`.